aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-slide/slide-layout/_index.md

 ## **Set Child Footer Visibility Inside Slide**
 To set footer and child footer a slide using its index position in the slides collection of the presentation, please follow the steps below:

-1. Create an instance of [Presentation](https://apireference.aspose.com/slides/python-net/aspose.slides/presentation) class.
+1. Create an instance of [Presentation](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/presentation/) class.
 1. Obtain the master slide by using its index.
 1. Set Footer and child footer visibility by making a master slide and all child footer placeholder visible.
-1. Set text to master slide and all child footer placeholder by using [SetFooterAndChildFootersText ](https://apireference.aspose.com/slides/python-net/aspose.slides/imasterslideheaderfootermanager/methods/setfooterandchildfootersvisibility)method.
+1. Set text to master slide and all child footer placeholder by using [set_footer_and_child_footers_visibility ](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/imasterslideheaderfootermanager/)method.
 1. Set text to master slide and all child date-time placeholder by using SetDateTimeAndChildDateTimesText method.
 1. Write the modified presentation file.